plasma-umass/doppio/README.md

     #in shell
     cp -ivR /path/to/my/class/files/ classes/my-classes/

     #in browser
-    java -cp /sys/classes/my-classes my/package/MyClass  # use slashes, not dots, as package separators
+    java -cp /sys/classes/my-classes my/package/MyClass

-We currently don't support loading class files from JARs in the browser, but we intend to in the future.
-For now, unzip the JAR file and use the above method to access the class files directly.
+You can also run JAR files in the browser, e.g.:

+    java -jar /path/to/jar.jar
+    # Or if you don't want to run the JAR file's main class...
+    java -cp /path/to/jar.jar package.MyClass

 doppio can also be run from the console.
 For example: